-"I thought you hate quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.
+"I thought you hated quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.

-"I do," the jet confirmed, "but Skywarp can't get enough of them."
+"I do," Star confirmed, "but Skywarp can't get enough of them."

 "My left Wing.
 Let's go back, my chain reaction is finishing in 0.7 breems," the Seeker demanded, impatient.

 Skyfire followed his friend to the lab.
 He wanted to continue their conversation but Starscream sat down and hooked his feet behind the footrest – an unconscious gesture that meant he wanted to be left alone.
 Skyfire respected his wish.

 It was a calm orn, one of those rare orns when everything goes well.
 Skyfire was preparing his A-42 compound; the violet liquid swirled in its flask waiting to be heated up.
 Suddenly the concentration of static in the room skyrocketed, the air cracked and brushed over them, and in a flash of light a dark Seeker appeared in the middle of the lab.
 The flask fell from Skyfire's servos and shattered against the floor.
 Starscream, on the other hand, didn't even twitch, despite sitting with his back to the room.
 In two fast strides the intruder closed the distance between them and took Starscream by his wings.
 With a crack they were gone.

 Skyfire's visual centre rebooted in shock as his processor replayed the scene.
 What the pit just happened?!